anders-biostat/linked-charts/docs/rlc/tutorials/props.md

 ```
 <div id="example14"></div>

-In any chart you can select elements by drawing a rectangle with the mouse or by clicking on the
-element while holding the `Shift` key.
-Double mouse click with the `Shift` key pressed will deselect
-all the elements.
-Whenever any element is selected or deselected, function assigned to the `on_marked` property is
-called.
-At any moment you can get indices of currently selected elements of any chart by calling `getMarked`.
+In any chart, you can select elements by drawing a rectangle with the mouse or by clicking on an element while holding the `Shift` key.
+Double mouse click with the `Shift` key pressed will deselect all the elements.
+Whenever any element is selected or deselected, the function assigned to the `on_marked` property is called.
+At any moment, you can get indices of currently selected elements of any chart by calling `getMarked`.
 Let's make a brushing example.
-When on_marked event is triggered for one of the charts, we get indices of selected
-points (`getMarked("A1")`) and select them on the other chart (`mark(getMarked("A1"), "A2")`).
-Note, that when
-we use `mark` function `on_marked` is not called to prevent creating infinite stack of calls.
-You can change that
-by setting `preventEvent = FALSE`.
+When the `on_marked` event is triggered for one of the charts, we get indices of selected points (`getMarked("A1")`) and select them on the other chart (`mark(getMarked("A1"), "A2")`).
+Note that when we use `mark` function, `on_marked` is not called to prevent creating an infinite stack of calls.
+You can change that by setting `preventEvent = FALSE`.

 ```r